cia-uk/Workshops/Taking the garbage out/readme.md

 ## Quickstart:

-Downlaod the files to your working directory.
+Download the files to your working directory.

 1. Stand up the docker containers using - `docker-compose -p bsides -f bsides.yml up -d` this will start the containers in a project called bsides
 2. Check you can login to the Graylog web interface at http://127.0.0.1:9000 with the user and password `admin:@Grayl0g123`